DataBiosphere/toil/docs/Running/deploying.rst

-   Neither ``python setup.py develop`` nor ``pip install -e .`` can be used in this process as, instead of copying the source files, they create ``.egg-link`` files that Toil can't hot-deploy.
+   Neither ``python setup.py develop`` nor ``pip install -e .`` can be used in this process as, instead of copying the source files, they create ``.egg-link`` files that Toil can't remotely-deploy.
 Similarly, ``python setup.py install`` doesn't work either as it installs the project as a Python ``.egg`` which is also not currently supported by Toil (though it `could be`_ in the future).